Iruos8805/Attendance-Tracker-app-using-QR-Code/README.md

 ### Student-end

-Students signup/signin to their page to generate thier unique QR code.
+1)Students signup/signin to their page to generate thier unique QR code.
-Students can scan this QR code to record their attendance.
+2)Students can scan this QR code to record their attendance.
-Students can also view their attendance details.
+3)Students can also view their attendance details.
-Students can also view their profile.
+4)Students can also view their profile.

 ### Teachers-end